Park Hill Stakes: History

 The event is named after Park Hill, an estate formerly owned by Anthony St. Leger, the founder of Doncaster's most famous race, the St. Leger Stakes.
 The Park Hill Stakes was established in 1839, and it was originally restricted to three-year-old fillies.

 The victory of Blink Bonny in 1857 provoked a riot among spectators who believed she had been dishonestly prevented from winning the previous day's St. Leger by her jockey John "Jack" Charlton.
 The incident came to be known as the "Blink Bonny riot".

 The present system of race grading was introduced in 1971, and the Park Hill Stakes was initially given Group 2 status.
 It was opened to fillies and mares aged four years or older and relegated to Group 3 level in 1991.
 It was promoted back to Group 2 in 2004.

-The Park Hill Stakes is currently held on the second day of Doncaster's four-day St. Leger Festival.
+The Park Hill Stakes is currently held on the first day of Doncaster's four-day St. Leger Festival.
 It is sometimes referred to as the Fillies' St. Leger.